angles-n-daemons/angles-n-daemons.github.io/content/post/20210331-beef-noodle-soup.md

 instructions:
 _broth & meat_
 1. Bring 10 quarts of water to a boil.
-Blanche, rinse and set aside the beef bones & chuck.
-Discard dirty water.
+Blanche and rinse the beef bones / chuck to remove any impurities.
+Discard the dirty water.
 2. Bring 10 more quarts of water and optionally the sugar to a boil.
-Add the beef bones and chuck in addition to two quartered tomatoes and one stalk of scallions.
+Add the beef bones and chuck in addition to two quartered tomatoes, one stalk of scallions, the garlic and ginger.
 3. Boil on medium for 2 hours, then pull the bones and chuck out and prepare / set aside meat.
   3a.
 For the bones, try to pull the tendons and ligaments off in addition to any meat that's attached.
   3b.
 Cut the chuck into 1.5-2" wide cubes.
 They should be larger than bite sized, but movable with chop sticks.